Voting for the Board of Directors begins on Monday, September 14 at 5 p.m. and will end on Tuesday, October 13, 2020 at 6 p.m.

 Over the course of the last four months, the Finance & Legal Committee worked with our attorneys of record, Dorsey & Whitney, to review and revise the Bylaws to better align with the Wisconsin State Statute that governs cooperatives.
 The result is recommended changes to 11 sections of the Bylaws.
 The proposed amendments are offered by and have the full support of the Whitewater Grocery Co.
 Board of Directors.

-Members of the Board of Directors and the Finance & Legal Committee will be hosting a one-hour virtual Q&A session on Wednesday, October 7 at 6:30 p.m.
-Information about how to join the session will be posted on Facebook and our website.
+Members of the Board of Directors and the Finance & Legal Committee hosted a one-hour virtual Q&A session on Wednesday, October 7 at 6:30 p.m.
+If you missed it, you can watch the replay on our YouTube Channel.
+If you have questions about the Bylaws, please contact the Finance & Legal Committee Chair, Anne Hartwick at [email protected].

 All articles and sections are listed.
 Click here to download a printable PDF version of these proposed amendments.